 MEMBERSHIP RENEWAL INFORMATION

-*Use forms from National Audubon Society
+$20 per year - Use forms from National Audubon Society

-is located on label of Valley Habitat.
+S.A.S. chapter code is C36.
+The expiration date of your membership is located on the mailing label of Valley Habitat.

 The first official charter of the National Audubon Society in the San Joaquin Valley, the San Joaquin Audubon Society, included Merced, Stanislaus and San Joaquin counties.
 In 1973, the Audubon members living in Merced and Stanislaus counties decided to pursue the formation of their own unique chapter.
 On August 1, 1976, National Audubon awarded Stanislaus Audubon Society a full charter which to this day includes members in both Merced and Stanislaus counties.

 President: John Geisler